PRADUMN-2020/Quick-Typing-Test/README.md

 # Quick-Typing-Test
-A web application for testing the typing skills of the user.
+A website for testing the typing skills of the user.